-|For those not familiar with the genesis of Wolfmother a potted history is provided below.
+|For those not familiar with the genesis of Wolfmother, a potted history is provided below.

-Shortly afterwards Stockdale rounded up Heskett and Ross to be the band for a debut performance of the demo at The Hopetoun.
-The gig went off, it was the first venue where they had had played "Woman" live and encouraged by the reception the three decided to give it another shot and do another gig.
-In preparation for their next performance they decided to make a new demo and write a few songs together.
-This demo ended up becoming the E.P. featuring Woman, Dimension and White Unicorn.
+Shortly afterwards, Stockdale rounded up Heskett and Ross to be the band for a debut performance of the demo at The Hopetoun.
+The gig went off - it was the first venue where they had had played "Woman" live - and, encouraged by the reception, the three decided to give it another shot and do another gig.
+In preparation for their next performance, they decided to make a new demo and write a few songs together.
+This demo ended up becoming the EP featuring "Woman", "Dimension", and "White Unicorn".

 The next gig was at Vic On The Park as a support slot.
-Upon arrival at the venue the then band of Stockdale, Ross and Heskett had no name.
-At the last minute Ross suggested the moniker Wolfmother from an Tom Robbins novel called Skinny Legs and All he had been reading and both Heskett and Stockdale reluctantly accepted the title.
-As history would have it the name stuck and the band became Wolfmother.
+Upon arrival at the venue, the then-band of Stockdale, Ross, and Heskett had no name.
+At the last minute, Ross suggested the moniker Wolfmother from a Tom Robbins novel called "Skinny Legs" he had been reading, and both Heskett and Stockdale reluctantly accepted the title.
+As history would have it, the name stuck.

 Four years of touring and playing hundreds of concerts around the world ensued, along with their major label self-titled debut selling at multiple platinum volumes and garnering awards along the way.
 Wolfmother the thundered to an untimely full-stop, as the creative tension within the band spilled over into the private domains of its founders.